The Language Requirement is part of Columbia’s mission to prepare students to be informed and culturally sensitive citizens.

 1. By obtaining a score of 625 or higher in the Department’s online Placement Examination.
 Your exemption in this case will be verified by taking another version of the Placement Exam in person:

-- For the Fall semester: the exam will be offered on Thursday, September 1, 2016 from 10:00 am to 2:00 pm in in Room 352 of the International Affairs Building (the Language Resource Center Computer Lab).
+- For the Fall semester: the exam will be offered on Wednesday, August 30, 2017 from 3:00 pm to 6:00 pm in Room 352 of the International Affairs Building (the Language Resource Center Computer Lab).
 Please click here to register for the exam.

 - For the Spring semester: You may take the Exam at Casa Hispánica’s Main Office from 10:00 am – 3:00 pm.